Best Paralegal Schools in California

 5. Specializations offered - Some programs focus on areas like corporate law, real estate law, or litigation.

-6. Career services - Good programs help you with internships and job placement.
+6. Career services - Good programs help you with internships and career services.

 Here’s the typical path most students take: